How does approved time off work?

 Written by Trusted Care Team

-Your approved time off will be indicated on the bottom of the first page of your contract.
+Your approved time off will be indicated at the bottom of the first page of your contract.

 How do I cancel approved time off?